 Adding a minor as an authorized user can help build the minor's credit.
-In many cases, card issuers report to the credit bureaus the payment histories of every individual who has a card in their name - cardholders and authorized users alike.
-So adding your child as an authorized user can help a young person build credit: the minor gets to "piggyback" on the good credit behavior of the original cardholder.
+In some cases, card issuers report to the credit bureaus the payment histories of every individual who has a card in their name — cardmembers and authorized users alike.
+So adding your child as an authorized user can help a young person build credit: the minor gets to "piggyback" on the good credit behavior of the original cardmember.

 Not every credit card company will report authorized user payment history to the credit bureaus, however, so talk to your card issuer to find out their policies.

-The authorized user approach works both ways: Good credit behavior can enhance users' credit history, while bad behavior-such as missed payments-can hurt it.
-Only add a minor as an authorized user if you can be confident you'll make regular payments on the card.
+The authorized user approach works both ways: Good credit behavior can enhance users' credit history, while bad behavior — such as missed payments — can hurt it.
+Only add a minor as an authorized user if you can be confident you'll make regular and on-time payments on the card.